Jumanji: Welcome to the Jungle: Plot

-In 1996, Brantford, New Hampshire, teenager Alex Vreeke receives Jumanji, which was previously disposed of by Alan Parrish and Sarah Whittle in 1969, from his father who discovered it at the coast.
-Uninterested, Alex sets it aside, only to find it transformed into a video game cartridge later that night.
-Opting to play the game, he is suddenly sucked inside upon choosing a character.
-His disappearance results in his father becoming despondent and their home falling into disrepair.
+In 1996, Brantford, New Hampshire, teenager Alex Vreeke receives Jumanji, which was previously disposed of by Alan Parrish and Sarah Whittle in 1969, from his father, who found it on the coast.
+However, he sets it aside, being only interested in video games.
+Later that night, Alex finds it transformed into a video game cartridge.
+Opting to play, he is sucked inside the game, disappearing from the real world as time continues to pass, thus leaving the Vreeke family's house in a disheveled state.

-Twenty-one years later in 2017, four Brantford High School students – awkward Spencer Gilpin, athletic Anthony "Fridge" Johnson, ditzy Bethany Walker, and rebellious Martha Kaply – are sent by Principal Bentley to clean the school's basement for detention – Bethany for using her phone during a quiz, Martha for insulting the gym teacher, and Spencer and Fridge for the former writing the latter's essay for him.
-Fridge discovers Alex's discarded video game system, which he and Spencer decide to play and encourage the girls to join them.
-Upon starting the game, they are sucked into Jumanji, landing in a jungle as their chosen characters – Spencer as muscular explorer and archaeologist Dr. Xander "Smolder" Bravestone, Fridge as diminutive zoologist Franklin "Mouse" Finbar, Bethany as male cartographer and paleontologist Professor Sheldon "Shelly" Oberon, and Martha as martial arts expert Ruby Roundhouse.
+Twenty one years later, four Brantford High School students – awkward Spencer Gilpin, athletic Anthony "Fridge" Johnson, narcissistic Bethany Walker, and cynical Martha Kaply are given detention for their misbehavior; Fridge and Spencer for having been caught cheating on their assignments, Bethany for making a video call during a quiz, and Martha for insulting the gym teacher.
+Upon finding Alex's discarded video game system and starting it up, the group is sucked into Jumanji, landing in a jungle as their chosen avatars – Spencer as muscular archaeologist Dr. Xander "Smolder" Bravestone, Fridge as diminutive zoologist Franklin "Mouse" Finbar, Bethany as male, overweight cartographer and paleontologist Professor Sheldon "Shelly" Oberon, and Martha as sultry martial arts expert Ruby Roundhouse.
+Three marks on their arms denote their lives in the game, making them afraid that if they lose all three, they will actually die.

-While coming to terms with their situation, the group find three marks on their arms denoting lives.
-Spencer theorizes that if they lose all three, they will permanently expire.
-The group encounter the game's NPC guide Nigel Billingsley, who provides them with the game's narrative and their characters' backstories.
-The group learn that their goal is to end a curse on Jumanji, brought about by corrupt archaeologist Professor Van Pelt after he stole a magical jewel called the "Jaguar's Eye" from its shrine and gained control of all the jungle's animals, casting a terrible curse upon Jumanji.
-Nigel hands Spencer the jewel, having stolen it from Van Pelt, and before driving off he instructs the group to return it to a statue at the shrine and call out "Jumanji" to lift the curse and leave the game.
+The group's goal is to end a curse on Jumanji, brought about by a corrupt archaeologist, Professor Van Pelt after he stole a magical jewel called the "Jaguar's Eye" and gained control of the jungle's animals.
+They must return the jewel to the shrine and call out "Jumanji" to lift the curse and leave the game.